Jasonbrown7/inbox-concierge/apps/api/README.md

 ### `services/classification.service.ts`

 This service orchestrates the entire AI-powered email classification pipeline.
-It uses a multi-pass strategy to categorize threads efficiently and accurately.
+It uses a two-phase process to categorize threads efficiently and accurately.

 - **`classifyLastN(userId, n)`**: The main entry point for the classification process.
-It fetches the last `n` threads for a user and passes them through the following stages:
-  1.  **Rules Engine**: Applies user-defined rules for deterministic categorization.
-  2.  **Heuristics**: Uses fast, pattern-based checks to identify common email types (e.g., newsletters, receipts).
-  3.  **LLM Classification**: Sends any remaining, unclassified threads to an LLM (e.g., GPT-4.1-nano) for nuanced categorization.
+It runs in two phases:
+  1.  **Phase 1 (New Threads):** Fetches only new, uncategorized threads and classifies them using a fast heuristics pass, followed by an LLM pass for any remaining ambiguous emails.
+  2.  **Phase 2 (Rules Override):** Fetches all `n` recent threads (regardless of current bucket) and runs a "rules-only" pass.
+This ensures that any user-defined rules are always applied as the final override.

 ### `services/llm.service.ts`

 This service is responsible for all communication with the OpenAI API.
+It uses the **Structured Outputs** feature to guarantee that the LLM's response adheres to a strict Zod schema.

 - **`classifyWithLlm(threads)`**: Takes a batch of email threads, formats them into a compact shape for the model, sends them to the OpenAI API with a specialized prompt, and validates the returned JSON classification data using a Zod schema.

 ### `services/rules.service.ts` & `services/heuristics.service.ts`

-These services contain the logic for the first two passes of the classification pipeline.
-They apply deterministic rules and pattern-matching to quickly classify common email types without needing to call the LLM.
+These services contain the logic for the deterministic passes of the classification pipeline.
+They apply user-defined rules and pattern-matching to quickly classify common email types.

 ### `services/encryption.service.ts`